Audiovisual: Commercial

 The professional audiovisual industry is a multibillion-dollar industry, consisting of manufacturers, dealers, systems integrators, consultants, programmers, presentations professionals, and technology managers of audiovisual products and services.

 Commercial audiovisual can be a lengthy and involved process to install and configure correctly.
 Boardroom audiovisuals are often installed due to the executives of the organization or business needing to have meetings with colleagues, customers and suppliers around the world.
 When creating an array of boardrooms for customers it is beneficial to balance the pattern from the audio and microphone so there is no degradation in sound quality for the individuals listening.

 The proliferation of audiovisual communications technologies, including sound, video, lighting, display, and projection systems is evident in many sectors of society.
 This includes business, education, government, the military, healthcare, retail environments, houses of worship, sports and entertainment, hospitality, restaurants, and museums.
 The application of audiovisual systems can be found in collaborative conferencing (which includes video-conferencing, audio-conferencing, web-conferencing, and data-conferencing), presentation rooms, auditoriums and lecture halls, command and control centers, digital signage, and more.
 Concerts and corporate events are among the most obvious venues where audiovisual equipment is used in a staged environment.
-Providers of this type of service are known as rental and staging companies, although they may also be served by an in-house technology team (e.g., in a hotel or conference center).
+Providers of this type of service are known as rental and staging companies – for example, nearly 100 projectors were deployed by AV rental company Rentex for the 2025 Digital Graffiti Festival – although they may also be served by an in-house technology team (e.g., in a hotel or conference center).